 Zachary Lyons from the Seattle Farmers Market Association notes that it is a good idea to think about incorporating your market organization such as through an LLC, corporation, or nonprofit as it can help protect the individual staffers, volunteers, and board members from liability if the market itself gets sued.
 He explains that, “in essence, the act of incorporation is like another level of insurance protection.”
 If you are considering incorporation, be sure to be familiar with incorporation laws pertaining to your state.

 Where should we get insurance?

 A private insurance agency will be able to offer these types of insurance policies for your market, but first, check to see if your state’s Farmers Market Association offers a policy or suite of policies for their members at a special group policy rate.
 In addition, your local department of agriculture or farm bureau may have a group rate.
 As purchasing insurance can be a large expense, make sure you fully understand what is included in the policy and be sure to shop around for the best price before purchasing.
-FMC has worked with Campbell Risk Management to make affordable farmers market specific market liability, producer liability, and Directors and Officers Insurance policies available to its members.
+FMC has worked with Campbell Risk Management to make affordable farmers market specific market liability policies available to its members.

 Additional Resources from the Library: